-Richard E. Merwin Student Scholar Promotes Technology Awareness in Chandigarh University
+Richard E. Merwin Student Scholar Promotes Technology Awareness at Chandigarh University

 This article is based on a report from Rashi and Harneet Singh, students at Chandigarh University.